-“Defense wins championships” is one of the oldest clichés in sports in general and in football in particular.
-Many words have been spilled on this debate, yet you can still find proponents for both sides: Those who claim that defense wins football championships, and those who believe it’s not all defense.
-Here are three arguments for defense and three against it:
+“Defense wins championships” is one of the oldest clichés in professional sports in general and in NFL football in particular.
+Many words have been exchanged on this debate, yet you can still find proponents for both sides: Those who claim that defense wins football championships versus those who believe that it’s no longer defense but, in fact, offense that wins championships.

-3 reasons defense wins championships
+3 reasons defense wins football championships

-Defense gives you consistency
+Defense provides consistency

 Great defense is the best offense

-It’s part of the game’s nature
+It’s part of any game’s nature

-3 reasons defense doesn’t win championships
+3 reasons defense doesn’t win football championships

-The stats prove differently
+Football stats prove differently

-A worn claim by the defense advocates is that the top-ranked defense during the regular season has won 15 Super Bowls, whereas the top-ranked offense has won only 8.
-Moskowitz and Wertheim’s deeper look into statistics contradicts the claim.
-They assert that 38 (out of 45) Super Bowls have been won by a top 10 defense and 22 have been won by a top three defense, whereas 38 Super Bowls have been won by top 10 offense, and 20 were won by top 3 offense.
+Contrary to what might be believed, a deep look into statistics proves defense doesn`t win NFL championships, at least not more than offense does.
+In 2012, a behavioral economist teamed up with a Sports Illustrated journalist to write “Scorecasting: The Hidden Influences behind How Sports Are Played and Games Are Won,” in which they analyzed data from 45 Super Bowls.
+A worn claim by the defense advocates is that the top-ranked defense during the regular NFL football season won 15 Super Bowls, whereas the top-ranked offense won only eight.
+The authors’ deeper look into statistics contradicts this claim.
+They assert that 38 out of 45 Super Bowls have been won by a top 10 defense and 22 have been won by a top 3 defense.
+Meanwhile, 38 Super Bowls have been won by a top 10 offense and 20 were won by a top 3 offense.
 So, if you widen the sample size, the differences are marginal, if they even exist.

 The NFL’s changes favor offense

-This trend is reflected in the last couple of NFL seasons, which has been dominated by quarterbacks and passing offenses.
-The ball flies more, and apart from Super Bowl 50, the last seasons were dominated by offenses and specifically by Tom Brady, Aaron Rodgers, and Drew Brees.
-Defense might have won championships decades ago, but it doesn’t anymore.
+The NFL is always evolving.
+During the past decade, there has been a shift in the league that favors the offense.
+Rules have changed that mostly favor offense.
+For example, with the Concussion Protocol, the ban on hitting a quarterback helmet-to-helmet, and on the “horse-collar tackle,” offense numbers are high.
+This trend is reflected in recent NFL seasons, which have been dominated by quarterbacks and passing offenses.
+The ball flies more, and apart from Super Bowl 50, recent seasons were dominated by offenses and specifically by Tom Brady, Drew Brees, Patrick Mahomes and Joe Burrow.
+Defense might have won football championships decades ago, but it doesn’t anymore.

 Defense is glorified because the influence of offense is obvious